Dr. Kathy Bowdish

 Lisa Sturla, PhD

-As Senior Scientist, Dr. Sturla plays an instrumental role in leading the in vitro Pharmacology program.
+As Head of In Vitro Pharmacology, Dr. Sturla plays an instrumental role in leading the in vitro Pharmacology program.

 She has over 15 years of experience as a cellular and molecular biologist in pediatric and adult oncology, and has been the principal investigator of studies of brain tumor patients to identify and validate biomarkers and therapeutic targets.